AdobeDocs/experience-manager-learn.en/help/sites/integrations/adobe-target/load-and-fire-target.md

 ---
 # Load and fire a Target call {#load-fire-target}

-Learn how to load, pass parameters to page request, and fire a Target call from your site page using a Launch Rule.
+Learn how to load, pass parameters to page request, and fire a Target call from your site page using a tags Rule.
 Web page information is retrieved and passed as parameters using the Adobe Client Data Layer that lets you collect and store data about visitors' experience on a webpage and then make it easy to access this data.

 >[!VIDEO](https://video.tv.adobe.com/v/41243?quality=12&learn=on)

 ## Page Load Rule

 The Adobe Client Data Layer is an event-driven data layer.
 When the AEM Page data layer is loaded, it triggers an event `cmp:show` .
-In the video, the `Launch Library Loaded` rule is invoked using a custom event.
+In the video, the `tags Library Loaded` rule is invoked using a custom event.
 Below, you can find the code snippets used in the video for the custom event and for the data elements.

 ### Custom Page Shown Event{#page-event}

 ![Page shown event configuration and custom code](assets/load-and-fire-target-call.png)

-In the Launch property, add a new **Event** to the **Rule**
+In the tags property, add a new **Event** to the **Rule**

 + __Extension:__ Core
 + __Event Type:__ Custom Code